 Subaru BRZ Review

-The 2013 Subaru BRZ ranks 3 out of 10 Affordable Sports Cars.
-This ranking is based on our analysis of 6 published reviews and test drives of the Subaru BRZ, and our analysis of reliability and safety data.
+The 2013 Subaru BRZ ranks 4 out of 9 Affordable Sports Cars.
+This ranking is based on our analysis of published reviews and test drives of the Subaru BRZ, as well as reliability and safety data.

-If you’re looking for track-ready performance in an affordable package, test drivers say that the 2013 Subaru BRZ may be your best bet.
+If you’re looking for track-ready performance in an affordable package, auto writers say that the 2013 Subaru BRZ may be your best bet.

 Inside, the BRZ has front seats that are well-bolstered and comfortable, as well as rear perches that are suitable for children or a forward-facing car seat.
 And although the BRZ’s trunk is the same size as the Nissan 370Z’s, its rear seats fold for larger items.
 Despite its small size, the 2013 BRZ also earns a better safety score than most competing sports cars.